Berkeley Program on Housing and the Urban Policy

 A. O'Sullivan and K. Gibb, eds. in Housing Economics and Public Policy.

-Published by the Blackwell Publishing, 2002, 56-64.
+London: Blackwell Publishing, 2002: 56-64.

 W02-004

-by Erica Greulich and John M. Quigley, April 2003.
+by Erica Greulich and John M. Quigley.

 W02-003